mariovagomarzal/infinity_categories/README.md

 > [!INFO]
 > For the moment, this is an active research project for a Mathematics degree
 > final project.
-The project is in early stages.
+The project is in early stages and the following documentation
+> is intended for self-reference only.

 ## Development